2 min read

 1. Government Investment: Allocate sufficient funding for healthcare infrastructure, staffing and technology upgrades.

-3. Digital Transformation: Embarked digital health solutions to improve efficiency and patient experience.
+3. Digital Transformation: Embarked on digital health solutions to improve efficiency and patient experience.

 4. Performance management and accountability: Implement robust monitoring systems to track progress and hold healthcare providers accountable.

-5. Patient-Centred Care: Prioritize patient needs and preferences in decision-making.
+5. Patient-Centred Care: Prioritise patient needs and preferences in decision-making.